ayazshah2/nice-invoice/README.md

  - Apply and calculate tax

 ## How to use it
-Checkout article for instllation or Following are quick steps for installing and using this package,
+Checkout <a href="https://medium.com/@devops6.01/a-nodejs-based-invoice-generator-package-370c2cda47f6">article</a>  for instllation or Following are quick steps for installing and using this package,

 ### Step: 01
 Install nice invoice package by following command.